-- ValueError If threshold is not a float between 0 and 1. - ValueError If top_k parameter is set for multi-label inputs. - ValueError If average is none of "micro", "macro", "weighted", "samples", "none", None. - ValueError If mdmc_average is not one of None, "samplewise", "global". - ValueError If average is set but num_classes is not provided. - ValueError If num_classes is set and ignore_index is not in the range [0, num_classes). - ValueError If top_k is not an integer larger than 0.
+- ValueError If top_k parameter is set for multi-label inputs. - ValueError If average is none of "micro", "macro", "weighted", "samples", "none".
+None. - ValueError If mdmc_average is not one of None, "samplewise", "global". - ValueError If average is set but num_classes is not provided. - ValueError If num_classes is set and ignore_index is not in the range [0, num_classes).

+• ValueError - If top_k is not an integer larger than 0.